-Spread risk has decreased over 2022 due to the Company's reduced exposure to unit-linked assets invested in the corporate bond portfolio, driven by the fall in the bond market in 2022.
-The fall in the market value of the linked corporate bonds under the shock would also result in a reduction in the projected future policyholder tax payment for the investment bond product that is subject to the life office taxation.
+Spread risk has increased over 2023 due to the Company's increased exposure to unit-linked assets invested in the corporate bond portfolio, driven by the partial recovery of the bond market in 2023.
+The investment gains experienced over 2023 would also result in an increase in the projected future policyholder tax payment for the investment bond product.